 Too often, the pad gets wet along with the carpet.
 If that happens, you’ve got real problems.
 While it might take hours for the carpet to dry after cleaning, it can take carpet padding days or weeks to dry if it gets wet.

-When the padding gets wet it usually because the cleaning tech used too much solution, or they didn’t have extraction equipment with enough suction to draw the solution back out.
+When the padding gets wet it is usually because the cleaning tech used too much solution, or they didn’t have extraction equipment with enough suction to draw the solution back out.

 Either way, moisture left in the padding along with the dirt that wasn’t removed is the perfect environment for mold growth.
 And mold growing in your home isn’t conducive to a healthy environment.